Bearsampp/module-apache/.gradle-docs/README.md

 ## Recent Updates

-### Remote apache.properties Support
+### Removal of releases.properties (2025-01-XX)
-The Gradle build now supports fetching Apache versions from the remote apache.properties file hosted at: https://github.com/Bearsampp/modules-untouched/blob/main/modules/apache.properties
+The local `releases.properties` file has been **removed**.
+The Gradle build now fetches all Apache version information directly from the remote apache.properties file hosted at: https://github.com/Bearsampp/modules-untouched/blob/main/modules/apache.properties

-**Version Resolution Priority:**
+**Version Resolution Strategy:**
-1. Local `releases.properties` file
-2. Remote `apache.properties` from modules-untouched
+1. Remote `apache.properties` from modules-untouched (PRIMARY)
-3. Direct download from modules-untouched repository (apache{version}/ directory)
+2. Direct download from modules-untouched repository (apache{version}/ directory) (FALLBACK)

-This ensures that versions not yet added to the local releases.properties can still be built automatically.
+This provides centralized version management consistent with module-bruno and other Bearsampp modules.

+### Remote apache.properties Support (2024-11-12)
+The Gradle build supports fetching Apache versions from the remote apache.properties file, eliminating the need for local version management.

 ### Documentation Organization
 All Gradle-related documentation has been moved to `/.gradle-docs` to keep the project root clean and organized.